cfengine/documentation/reference/promise-types.markdown

 **Allowed input range**: `[a-zA-Z0-9_$(){}\[\].:]+`

 **Description**: The `promise_repaired` slist contains classes to be defined globally.
-If a promise is \`repaired' it means that a corrective action had to be taken to keep the promise.
+If a promise is 'repaired' it means that a corrective action had to be taken to keep the promise.

 Note that any strings passed to this list are automatically canonified, so